Applying to study at UTS

 All applications require supporting documents to be submitted to UTS.

 All documents submitted with this application become the property of UTS.

-The actual support documentation required depends on the applicant, and the type of study they are applying to do.
+The actual support documentation required depends on the applicant, and the type of study you are applying to do.

-- if you are applying for credit recognition a completed application form
+- a completed form, if you are applying for recognition of prior learning (RPL)

 - details of exclusion (or possible exclusions) from a course on academic or other grounds